Limits on the Evolutionary Rates of Biological Traits

 \widetext

-In the Appendices, I include detailed proofs of Eqs.~(2),~(8),~(10),~(13), and~(14) in the main text.
+This Supplementary Material includes detailed proofs of Eqs.~(1),~(2),~(9),~(11),~(14), and~(15) in the main text.
 I also show that the techniques developed in this article can be applied to other dynamical models that incorporate stochastic forces, and illustrate the rate limits for the replicator-mutator equation on a toy model.